Updated · Mar 28, 2023

-9. The number of Amazon Prime users for video streaming is 117 million.
+11. The number of Amazon Prime Video subscribers is over 200 million.

 Amazon Prime Video is the second-largest video streaming provider in terms of subscription number.
-Ranging just behind Netflix (201 million subscribers in 2020), Amazon Prime has 117 million users worldwide.
+Netflix is ranking first with over 223 million subscribers in 2023.

-Amazon’s streaming service drives revenue to the platform.
-According to estimates, Prime Video generated $3.6 billion in sales in 2020.
+According to estimates, Amazon Prime Video generated $4.1 billion in sales in 2020.

 The platform’s long-term goal is to be in a position to compete against mainstream channels and attract new video-only members to join.

 See the table below with Amazon Prime Video revenue from 2019 to 2022:

 Amazon Prime stats regarding demographics paint a rather unsurprising customer audience.
 The typical buyer is young and affluent.